rogersstuart/UMeterDisplay/README.md

 - Wakes on strobe interrupt (PA10 rising edge)
 - Processes incoming commands and data from host
 - Filters out initialization commands to prevent display corruption
-- Forwards allowed addressing commands and display data to LCD/OLED
+- Forwards allowed addressing commands and display data to OLED or LCD

 ### Configuration Modes